MainulDip/KotlinEveryday/kotlin-basic-101.md

 The main principal is to pass value/s to the lambda parameter/s and use as callback later utilizing the passed parameter/s....

 Note: When calling there is no parentheses ()" before arrow notation "->" like defining.
 Also no return statement. return@funname is allowed.
 When calling "()" can be used as destructured syntax.
-> Lamda: Functions that are passed as parameter/args of another function
+> Lambda (derived from lambda calculus) callback function: Anonymous functions that are passed as parameter/args of another function.

 ```kotlin
 fun main(){